cyrusgeyer/iwo/README.md

-# Beyond Disentanglement: On the Orthogonality of Learned Representations
+# Measuring Orthogonality in Representations of Generative Models

 ## Introduction
-This repository hosts the code and resources for the research paper "Beyond Disentanglement: On the Orthogonality of Learned Representations".
+This repository hosts the code and resources for the research paper "Measuring Orthogonality in Representations of Generative Models".
 It's designed to be used in conjunction with the [disentanglement_lib](https://github.com/google-research/disentanglement_lib) repository, but also includes synthetic experiments that can be run independently.

 ## Features
 - Integration with `disentanglement_lib` for comprehensive disentanglement studies.